American exceptionalism: Exceptionalism as "exemptionalism"

 During the George W. Bush administration (2001–2009), the term was somewhat abstracted from its historical context.
 Proponents and opponents alike began using it to describe a phenomenon wherein certain political interests view the United States as being "above" or an "exception" to the law, specifically the law of nations.
 (That phenomenon is less concerned with justifying American uniqueness than with asserting its immunity to international law.)
-Critics argued that American exceptionalism was increasingly used to justify foreign policy decisions that placed the United States "above international law."
-This perspective claimed that the U.S. invoked exceptionalism not as a model of global leadership but as a rationale for unilateralism and selective application of legal norms.
+Critics argue that American exceptionalism was increasingly used to justify foreign policy decisions that placed the United States "above international law."
+This perspective claims that the U.S. invoked exceptionalism not as a model of global leadership but as a rationale for unilateralism and selective application of legal norms.

 The new use of the term has served to confuse the topic and muddy the waters since its unilateralist emphasis and the actual orientation diverge somewhat from prior uses of the phrase.
 A certain number of those who subscribe to "old-style" or "traditional American exceptionalism," the idea that America is a more nearly exceptional nation than are others and that it differs qualitatively from the rest of the world and has a unique role to play in world history, also agree that the United States is and ought to be entirely subject to and bound by public international law.
-Indeed, recent research shows that "there is some indication for American exceptionalism among the [U.S.] public, but very little evidence of unilateral attitudes."
+Indeed, recent research shows "there is some indication for American exceptionalism among the [U.S.] public, but very little evidence of unilateral attitudes."

 Moral purity

 Critics such as Marilyn Young and Howard Zinn have argued that American history is so morally flawed because of slavery, civil rights, and social welfare issues that it cannot be an exemplar of virtue.
 Zinn argues that American exceptionalism cannot be of divine origin because it was not benign, especially in dealing with Native Americans.
-Deborah Madsen cited Frederick Douglass, a prominent black abolitionist before and during the American Civil War (1861–1865), who argued that the idea of American exceptionalism was absurd because the inherent nature of slavery still existed at the time.
+Deborah Madsen cites Frederick Douglass, a prominent black abolitionist before and during the American Civil War (1861–1865), who argued that the idea of American exceptionalism was absurd because the inherent nature of slavery still existed at the time.

-Donald E. Pease mocks American exceptionalism as a "state fantasy" and a "myth" in his 2009 book The New American Exceptionalism: "Pease notes that state fantasies cannot altogether conceal the inconsistencies they mask, showing how such events as the revelations of prisoner abuse at Abu Ghraib prison and the exposure of government incompetence after Hurricane Katrina opened fissures in the myth of exceptionalism."
+Donald E. Pease mocks American exceptionalism as a "state fantasy" and a "myth" in his 2009 book The New American Exceptionalism.
+Pease notes that state fantasies cannot altogether conceal the inconsistencies they mask, showing how such events as the revelations of prisoner abuse at Abu Ghraib prison and the exposure of government incompetence after Hurricane Katrina opened fissures in the myth of exceptionalism.

-The American theologian Reinhold Niebuhr argued that the automatic assumption that America acts for the right will bring about moral corruption, although Niebuhr supported America's Cold War policies.
-His position, "Christian realism," advocated a liberal notion of responsibility that justified interference in other nations.
+Theologian Reinhold Niebuhr argues that the automatic assumption that America acts for the right will bring about moral corruption, although Niebuhr supported America's Cold War policies.
+His position, "Christian realism," advocates a liberal notion of responsibility that justified interference in other nations.
 Historian Jon Meacham points out examples of leaders that have made both good and bad moral choices, in some cases one person changing a position for better or worse, and in other cases rectifying bad choices made by a predecessor.